Close filter

 Lucas Cranach the elder (about 1472–1553), um 1535-40 Oil on European Beech panel

 Cranach's Madonna of the Grapes shows Mary with her son Jesus eating from a bunch of grapes.
 The motif anticipates Christ's passion.
 By dying on the cross, he forgave everyone their sins.
-The memory of the blood that was shed lives on in the church tradition of the Lord's Supper, during which the faithful take a sip of wine.
+The memory of the blood that was shed lives on in the celebration of the Eucharist or 'Lord's Supper' during which the faithful take a sip of wine.

 Lucas Cranach repeated such motifs again and again in his successful artist workshop.
 This enabled him to serve a wide variety of customers.
 The Schaffhausen version was probably intended as a devotional picture for a private setting.
 The winged snake, the certificate of authenticity from the Cranach workshop, proves its originality.